3 Main Reasons You Need To Use BCAAs!

 1 BCAAs And The Immune System

-The first thing you'll experience if you choose to supplement your diet with branched chain amino acids (BCAAs) is immune system support.
+The first thing you'll experience if you choose to supplement your diet with branched-chain amino acids (BCAAs) is immune system support.
 Every time you go into the gym and lift weights, you are placing an enormous amount of stress on the body.
-If the body is not able to fully tolerate this stress level, that's when you're going to see problems develop regarding muscle recovery and, possibly, an increased likelihood of illness.
+If the body is not able to fully tolerate this stress level, you're going to see problems develop regarding muscle recovery, and possibly an increased likelihood of illness.